 Luisa was born in Bogotá, Colombia and moved to the United States two years ago.
 She attended law school in her home country, but her passion for writing led her to live and study creative writing in the city of Buenos Aires, Argentina.
 She loves reading, art, and literature.
 She is passionate about traveling and is a part of our Lake County community along with her husband, Mark.
 When she’s not working you can find her learning to snowboard in the winter or hitting the trails in the summer, when she is not reading on the couch at her house.

-Carlye is the Director of Development for Lake County Build a Generation.
+Carlye is the Director of Emergent Strategy for Lake County Build a Generation.
 She works to strengthen the financial future of our organization through relationship building, grantseeking, and fundraising.
 Carlye is committed to supporting the health and wellbeing of Lake County residents and is proud to contribute to the mission of LCBAG.

 Carlye grew up in Colorado and has a deep appreciation for beautiful, unique places like Leadville.
 When she moved here in 2020, she felt right at home thanks to the incredibly supportive community and the access to the outdoors.
 She loves mountain biking, salsa dancing, and playing her banjo.